 On 16 September 2013 three patches of this species were observed in the marsh for the first time since the breach of the barrier dune in 2007.
-Each patch contained between 10 and 20 stems over areas less than 1.0 x 1.0 m.
+Each patch contained between 10 and 20 stems over areas less than $1.0 \times 1.0 \text{ m}$.
 All stems were in fruit.
-In 2014, four patches containing 9, 25, 46, and 100 fruiting stems were observed.
+In 2014, four patches containing

+9, 25, 46, and 100 fruiting stems were observed.
 In 2015, one large patch approximately 8 x 8 m and containing approximately 250 fruiting plants was observed along the western shore of the marsh.
 In 2016, four populations were found.
 Three occurred in the northwestern corner of the marsh and one on the southwestern shore.
 These populations contained 100, 3000, 50, and 300 plants.
 All populations were in flower and fruit.
 Fuirena pumila grows slightly higher on the marsh shoreline than does Ammannia latifolia, Sesuvium maritimum, or Limnobium spongia and thus may be less affected by competition from Ludwigia repens.
+In 2017, nine populations of Fuirena pumila were mapped (Map 1) that contained a total of 11,865 plants in flower and fruit on 18 September (Table 1).